-- (4) any expenditure for which an Original receipt is not provided - i.
-Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.
-Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board. - j.
+- Campaign expenditures which do not fall into categories identified in clauses may be approved for public financing at the discretion of the Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board. - j.
 In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Section 3, Cl.
-III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement.

-k.
-Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator. |
+III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement. - k.
+Recycled materials used for campaign purposes must be reported on financial statements at a fair price established by the Elections Coordinator.